rafrombrc/therapish/content/post/inquiry_into_self.md

 Given this, it's no wonder that it's a cliché how psychologists and psychotherapists are so very interested in a client's relationship to their parents.
-The key to understanding the workings of an adult self is understanding the others from which that self was constructed, and how the experience of those others supported (or not) that construction.
-So much of what you understand to be "you" is the result of your unformed self trying to make sense its experience of its caregivers, and trying to figure out how best to get those caregivers to continue to give the care upon which the vulnerable infant depends.
+In these models, the key to understanding the workings of an adult self is understanding the others from which that self was constructed, and how the experience of those others supported (or not) that construction.
+So much of what you understand to be "you" is the result of your unformed self trying to make sense its experience of its caregivers, and trying to figure out how best to get those caregivers to continue to give you the care upon which you depended.